Youth Parliament takeover in 38th year

 Youth Governor Kaitlin Woolford

-Monday’s Opening Ceremony ushered in the 38th instalment of the program which brings together teams of schools, and youth and community organisations from across the state.
+Monday’s Opening Ceremony ushered in the 38th instalment of the program which brings together school groups, and youth and community organisations from across the state.

 In addition to Bills primarily relating to education, health, housing, public transport and environment there are proposals for bike borrowing hubs, legalising cannabis, equitable road tolls and mandatory desexing of pets.